hawkmoth-studio/perforce-docker/README.md

 ### TLS support
 Set `SWARM_SSL_ENABLE` to `true` and provide correct certificate and key files to enable TLS support.
 TLS support can be enabled/disabled/updated through the environment variables at any time (container restart is required).

+### Swarm trigger support
+If `SWARM_TRIGGER_TOKEN` is set, it is automatically added to a list of valid trigger tokens upon container startup.

 ## Examples